Personal Injury

 Court Approval of Settlements for Minors

 When a personal injury claim involving a minor reaches a settlement, court approval is usually required to prevent unfair agreements.
-This ensures that the child receives fair compensation.
+The court approval process helps ensure the child receives fair compensation and that the compensation is utilized for the child.

 • Judges review settlement terms to confirm that they align with the child’s best interests.